From podcast: https://bengreenfieldfitness.com/podcast/hair-growth/

 Cameron: Yes.
 Good job.
 And that's a huge topic as well, but the problem is, great, you can decrease those DHT levels, but that's not–we're talking about a chicken and egg situation.
 That's not what caused in the first place.
 That's a byproduct in the gravitational theory of gravity pulling it down.

-Ben: Plus if you suppress the DHT levels, you're going to suppress drive, everything else that you would want for that as a trade-off to taking finasteride.
+Ben: Plus if you suppress the DHT levels, you're going to suppress libido, everything else that you would want for that as a trade-off to taking finasteride.

 Ben: Right.
 Full head of hair on me.
 A depressed person doesn't want to go out with my full head of hair.